top of page

 Katherine S. Van Eerde

-Katherine S. Van Eerde, associate professor of history at Muhlenberg College in Allentown, Pennsylvania, based her present paper in part on interviews with government officials from the continent of Africa and other individuals in the continent of Africa, and with officials in the United States Department of State and Department of Labor.
+Katherine S. Van Eerde, an associate professor of history at Muhlenberg College in Allentown, Pennsylvania, based her present paper in part on interviews with government officials from the continent of Africa and other individuals in the continent of Africa, and with officials in the United States Department of State and Department of Labor.
 She also had access to official files for some of her material.

 Herman van Gunsteren